usaid-cs/yesterday-i-learned/random.md

 - 诸葛亮 isn't actually known for fighting.
 - Almost all methods to heat up a home without electricity involves [burning something](https://www.smartpreppergear.com/11-ways-to-heat-a-house-without-electricity/), except the sun and insulation.
 - "Batt" insulation is precut fibreglass or rock wool insulation.
+- Whisky is from Scotland and whiskey is from Ireland.
+Supposedly.
+At least the two would like you to think that way.